The Best Bed Rails for Adults and Seniors

 Expert Contributor

-Dan Fogarty has more than 10 years experience in healthcare management and strategic communication.
+Dan Fogarty has more than 12 years experience in healthcare management and strategic communication.
 Dan earned his Master’s in Health Communication from Johns Hopkins University in 2012.
-Dan has served as the Chief Administrative Officer, Office of Intramural Management (OIM), National Heart, Lung and Blood Institute for 8-years.
-At present, Dan is the Acting Chief Administrative Officer of the NIH Clinical Center.
+Dan has served as the Chief Administrative Officer of the NIH Clinical Center and Chief Intramural AO for the National Heart, Lung and Blood Institute for 12 years.
+At present, Dan is the Senior Advisor for Strategic Operations, Management and Technology for SAMHSA.

 In 2021, Dan earned the distinct credential of board certification in healthcare management as a Fellow of the ACHE (FACHE).
 Dan is also an Adjunct Faculty member of the Massachusetts College of Pharmacy and Health Sciences (MCPHS).

 Dan is a member of the American College of Healthcare Executives.
 He earned his Fellow of the ACHE credential in 2021.
+Dan contributes to his community as an appointed member of the Commission on Disabilities and Cultural Council.
 He has consulted for a variety of healthcare organizations in strategic communication and operational initiatives.